vincehass/Stochastic-Environments-for-Sequential-Decision-Making/Doc/StochSEQ.md

 In the TFBIND experiment, time steps are defined by the individual nucleotides in the DNA sequences.
 Each nucleotide corresponds to a time step, and the model processes these sequences to predict the next nucleotide at each time step.
 The KL divergence loss is calculated for each time step to guide the model's learning process.
 This approach allows the model to learn the dependencies and relationships between nucleotides effectively.

-Certainly!
+## DNA Binding Sequence

 In the context of the TFBIND experiment, where the goal is to predict DNA binding sequences, actions typically refer to the predicted or actual nucleotides at each time step in a sequence.
 Let's break down how actions are represented in the sequence, including both the predicted actions (outputs from the model) and the actual actions (ground truth).

 ### Actions in the Sequence